react-boilerplate/react-boilerplate/docs/general/introduction.md

 Let's start with understanding why we have chosen our particular structure.
 It has been an [evolving discussion](https://github.com/react-boilerplate/react-boilerplate/issues/27), and if you have an afternoon or two we recommend you read the full thread.

-If not, here's the TL;DR:
+In any case, here's the TL;DR:

 - You will write your app in the `app` folder.
 This is the folder you will spend most, if not all, of your time in.
 - Configuration, generators and templates are in the `internals` folder.